AllyBei/community/README.md

-A study demo of a community.\nUse Spring Boot, link:https://www.bilibili.com/video/av50200264
+A study demo of a community.

+Use Spring Boot, link:https://www.bilibili.com/video/av50200264